UNIVERSAL FUND MEMBERHi! Have a good day,

 Mike joined Watsi on February 12th, 2015.
-Five years ago, Mike became the 906th member to automatically support a new Watsi patient every month.
-Since then, 4,901 more people have become monthly donors!
-Mike's most recent donation traveled 8,200 miles to support Misgune, a baby boy from Ethiopia, to fund anorectal surgery.
+Eight years ago, Mike joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mike's most recent donation traveled 8,500 miles to support David, a dad from Kenya, to fund surgery following an accident.